devCU-modules/standalone-updater/README.md

-# Standalone updater for Microweber
+# Standalone updater for Laralips

-This module allows you to update your Microweber installation from the admin panel.
+This module allows you to update your Laralips installation from the admin panel.